 - Read about Multi-million pound funding to transform community mental health services

 - Read about Richard's experience with the Let's Connect Wellbeing Network

-You can visit our CMHT service page if you need mental health support.
+You can visit our mental health service pages if you need support.

 Project One Team creates a new collaborative and innovative mental health support model that benefits both our patients receiving the care, and our teams providing the service.